zumasys/docs/site/docs/jbase/dynamic-objects/method-$ismethod()-&-$hasmethod()/README.md

 1 = All methods exist
 ```

-If 2 or more methods are passed to **$ismethod()**, it looks for each method in turn.
+If two or more methods are passed to **$ismethod()**, it looks for each method in turn.
 If at any point one of the methods cannot be found, then 0 is returned.
 If all methods can be found, then 1 is returned.

 ## Examples